abdulhere/MyPortfolio/README.md

 - Do not change `vite.config.ts` alias or env defines without checking other code that depends on them.
 - Keep type definitions in `types.ts` stable; many components depend on them.

-## License
-Add your preferred license or leave as-is.

 ---